 Cervical imaging should be done to exclude bony causes, which may require stabilization.

 When torticollis is due to birth trauma, frequent passive SCM stretching (rotating the head and stretching the neck laterally to the opposite side) is indicated.
 Injections of botulinum toxin into the SCM may help in refractory cases.

-Examples are idiopathic scoliosis (see Idiopathic Scoliosis), which is rarely apparent at birth, and isolated vertebral defects (eg, hemivertebrae, wedge or butterfly vertebrae), which are more likely to be diagnosed at birth.
+Examples are idiopathic scoliosis, which is rarely apparent at birth, and isolated vertebral defects (eg, hemivertebrae, wedge or butterfly vertebrae), which are more likely to be diagnosed at birth.
 Vertebral defects should be suspected when posterior midline cutaneous, renal, or congenital lower-limb abnormalities exist.
 Some syndromes or associations such as VACTERL (vertebral anomalies, anal atresia, cardiac malformations, tracheoesophageal fistula, renal anomalies and radial aplasia, and limb anomalies) include vertebral defects.
 Alagille syndrome manifests with butterfly vertebrae, jaundice due to hypoplastic bile ducts, and congenital heart defects.
 Ovoid vertebrae are present in mucopolysaccharidosis and several other storage disorders.

 As children grow, the spinal curve caused by a vertebral defect or defects can progress rapidly; therefore, the spine should be monitored closely.
-Braces or body jackets, which may have to be worn 18 h/day, are often necessary initially.
+Braces or body jackets, which may have to be worn 18 hours/day, are often necessary initially.
 Surgery may be needed if the curvature progresses.
 Because renal abnormalities commonly coexist, renal ultrasonography is indicated for initial screening.